 How is Pomona responding to the coronavirus outbreak?

 Pomona College continues to take measures to support public health efforts in response to the global coronavirus (COVID-19) pandemic.
-In line with national and state measures, and with an abundance of concern for the Pomona College community and all people’s health, we have reduced the number of people on Pomona’s campus as much as possible.
+The College is continuing with remote education for fall semester.
 Please see the College’s Coronavirus Information website for more details.

-As of March 16, the Office of Admissions canceled all campus visits and closed to the public.
-We have no plans to offer campus tours or in-person information sessions in the summer of 2020.
-We regret that we cannot welcome students and their families to campus, but we feel this is the best protective measure to take to ensure the health and safety of everyone.
-While nothing can completely replace the experience of being on campus, we do invite you to take a virtual tour of Pomona or a virtual tour of The Claremont Colleges, or sign up for one of our Virtual Visit options (information sessions, Q&A events or video chats with admissions officers).
+We will not offer campus tours or in-person information sessions in the fall of 2020.
+We regret that we cannot welcome students and their families to campus, but we seek to ensure the health and safety of everyone.
+While nothing can completely replace the experience of being on campus, we do invite you to take a live-narrated video tour of campus, a virtual tour of Pomona or a virtual tour of The Claremont Colleges.
+Or sign up for one of our virtual visit options (information sessions with Q&A or video chats with admissions officers, webinars or special presentations).

 I am interested in Pomona—can I visit campus?

-While there is no substitute for experiencing Pomona in person, we are more than just a location—we are also a collection of people.
-We have many resources that focus on connecting you with Pomona people—we think this will be immensely helpful to you as you navigate your college options.
-While the admissions office is closed to visitors, we are offering daily virtual information sessions, virtual Q&A events and individual, virtual appointments.
-We also invite you to take a virtual tour of Pomona or a virtual tour of The Claremont Colleges.
+While the admissions office is closed to visitors, we are offering virtual information sessions with Q&A and individual virtual appointments.
+We also invite you to take a live-narrated video tour of campus, a virtual tour of Pomona or a virtual tour of The Claremont Colleges.
 There are loads of other ways to learn about Pomona from the comfort of your home: webinars; our student blog, Voices; news features; our Sagecast podcasts; and social media.
-Or reach out to one of our friendly summer fellows with any questions.

 Can I connect with an admissions officer?

 Yes!
-We like to connect you to the staff member who visits your region, so reach out to your officer either by email or for short, virtual appointments for current sophomores and juniors.
-Monday through Friday, we also offer options for 15-minute virtual chats with an admissions officer or a student intern.
+We like to connect you to the staff member who visits your region, so reach out to your officer either by email or for short, virtual appointments for prospective students.
+We also offer options for 20-minute virtual chats with an admissions officer or a student intern.

 Will Pomona still require standardized test scores (SAT or ACT) for applicants for Fall 2021?